Gladys Nyirongo: Political career

-As a minister
+Lands Ministry

-Nyirongo was the Lands minister in 2006–07 in the cabinet of Levy Mwanawasa, the third President and candidate of Movement for Multi-Party Democracy.
-He suspended her along with Commissioner of Lands Frighon Sichone.
-She was suspended on 1 March 2007 following corruption scandal in land allocation involving senior officials.
-The suspension was effected to allow independent investigation of the Drug and Enforcement Commission.
+On 9 October 2006, she was appointed as the Lands Minister in the cabinet of Levy Mwanawasa with Moses Muteteka as her deputy.
+The President suspended her along with the Commissioner of Lands, Frighon Sichone.
+She was suspended on 1 March 2007 following a corruption scandal in land allocation involving senior officials.
+The suspension was effected to allow independent investigation from the Drug and Enforcement Commission.
 The report from the Zambia State House noted that Rv.
 Nyirongo allocated land to herself, her husband, son Walinase Nyirongo and daughter.
 The note also stated that she illegally allocated 25,000 hectares of land in Mpika to a foreigner against provisions that require approval from the President.
-Ms. Mukkuka Zimba, the permanent secretary of the ministry was also suspended for her alleged involvement in illegal land deals.
+Ms. Mukkuka Zimba, the permanent secretary of the ministry, was also suspended for her alleged involvement in illegal land deals.

 Corruption charges, sentence and aftermath

 Nyirongo was charged under Section 99(1) of the Penal Code Chapter 87 of Laws of Zambia for abusing her office as a minister by misappropriating land procedures in two counts.
 In the first count, she was accused of directing Daisy Mulenga Msoka in some date in 2006 and 2007, an officer in her ministry to issue offer letters to selected individuals, namely Walinase Nyirongo, Janet Isaac Nyirongo, Peter Kapolyo, Peter Ngulube, Precious Ndhlovu, Doris Mulenga Mubanga Nuyunji, Mickey Mukubu, Mwelwa Kamfwa, Bruce Chipasha and Dingwall Hayden in Foxdale.
 The second count of accusation detailed her order to a junior technical officer in Ministry of Agriculture and Co-operatives to subdivide Zambia Consolidate Coppermine to be allocated to herself.
 On 13 January 2009, The Magistrate court ruled that she was convicted and sentenced her to four years imprisonment with the first two years with hard labour.
-She appealed against her sentence in High Court, which upheld the judgment of the lower court, but reduced he sentence to two years.
+She appe aled against her sentence in High Court, which upheld the judgment of the lower court, but reduced her sentence to two years.
 The sentence was pronounced on 7 October 2010 and the court informed that the sentence was reduced to preserve her parliamentary position.

-She joined the ruling Patriotic Front in June 2016.
-She was on campaign trail for the ruling party for the upcoming elections.
+She joined the Patriotic Front in June 2016 and campaigned for the party ahead of the August 2016 general election.